 Splash parks and paddling pools in UK parks

-Stratford upon Avon recreation ground paddling pool – there’s a huge grass area, mini golf and river walks as well as a great playground with a paddling pool.
+Stratford upon Avon recreation ground paddling pool – there’s a huge grass area, mini golf and river walks, as well as a great playground with a paddling pool.
 There’s also now a bike training course in the recreation ground and new wooden play area suitable for older children.
 Scroll down to find out what it’s like there.